dereuromark/media-embed/docs/README.md

 ```

 Discovered oEmbed endpoint URLs may be absolute, protocol-relative, root-relative, or path-relative.
 Relative endpoint URLs are resolved against the source page URL before they are fetched.
+Only public `http` and `https` endpoint URLs are fetched; local/private IP endpoints and unsafe schemes are rejected.
+The returned `html` field is raw remote provider HTML.
+Only render it for providers you trust, or sanitize it first.

 The `OEmbedResponse` provides typed access to all oEmbed fields: